Isoji/CDD/Lab 6/README.md

 <h1>Lab 6</h1>
-A Java project that shows a solution to the producers-consumers problem utilising semaphores.
+A Java project that demonstrates a solution to the producers-consumers problem utilising semaphores.